Updated: December 21, 2020

 With Google Workspace, all Google Docs, Slides and Sheets created by employees are owned by the company.

-Keep in mind that Google Drive is also a cloud backup alternative to services such as Dropbox.
+Keep in mind that Google Drive is a cloud backup alternative to services such as Dropbox.
 You could create a company policy that requires employees to back up their local PC or Mac files to the company’s Google Drive.

 3. Document Sharing